Anyone can become a target for fraud. Learn more about how to spot scams related to:

 Anyone who owns a computer or other electronic device connected to the Internet could be a target for this scam.
 Passwords and antivirus software can help protect your computer and the information that is stored there.
 But what if someone were able to enter your computer without your knowledge?
 To help prevent computer intrusion, always keep your virus detection software current.

 Most of us likely can’t imagine life without a credit or debit card.
 But sometimes, what is convenient for us is also convenient for a thief.
 As a cardholder, always sign the back of your card.
-If you have a debit card, never give your PIN to anyone, and never write your PIN on your card.
+If you have a credit and/or debit card, never give your PIN to anyone, and never write your PIN on your card.
 And always check your monthly statements to validate your activity.

 Phishing — pronounced “fishing” — is a high-tech scam that utilizes pop-ups, emails and fraudulent websites to try to “hook” you into divulging personal financial information.
 Once you’ve entered this information, the thief can do lasting damage to your financial accounts.